 Markets+ is more than just a day-ahead market offering.
 It’s a conceptual bundle of services proposed by SPP that would centralize day-ahead and real-time unit commitment and dispatch, utilize hurdle-free transmission service across its footprint and pave the way for the reliable integration of a rapidly growing fleet of renewable generation.
 For utilities that see value in these services but who aren’t ready to pursue full membership in a regional transmission organization (RTO) at this time, Markets+ provides a voluntary, incremental opportunity to realize significant benefits.

-In July 2021, Southwest Power Pool’s board of directors and Strategic Planning Committee approved the submitted policy-level terms and conditions for regional transmission organization (RTO) expansion in the Western Interconnection.
+In July 2021, Southwest Power Pool’s board of directors and Strategic Planning Committee approved the submitted policy-level terms and conditions for RTO expansion in the Western Interconnection.
 A November 2020 SPP Brattle study found that the move would be mutually beneficial and produce $49 million a year in savings.
 SPP anticipates its wholesale electricity market, resource adequacy program and other regionalized services can help western members achieve renewable-energy goals, reinforce system reliability and leverage new opportunities to buy, sell and trade power.
 Subsequent studies will yield further insight into the potential benefits for all involved parties.